 Time Complexity:

-- O(N * N), where N is the number of bits in the larger number.
+- O(N * N), where N represents the total number of bits present in the larger number.

 Auxiliary Space:

-- O(N * N), where N is the number of bits in the larger number.
+Requires O(N * N) space, where N represents the total number of bits in the larger number.

 - Stein's Algorithm is the optimized version of Euclid's Algorithm.